Akitsuyoshi/CarND-Behavioral-Cloning-P3/README.md

 #### VGG16 setting

 I made used of [VGG16](https://keras.io/api/applications/vgg/#vgg16-function) in keras for the transfer learning.
+VGG16 serves as a feature extraction in this project.
+You can see the detail of that model at [this link](https://arxiv.org/pdf/1409.1556.pdf).
+I use VGG16 as pretrained model with imagenet because it works well even on small datasets like this project.
+In addition to that, I chose transfer learning to reduce traing time and expect high accuracy using state of the art technology.
+Sounds cool, isn't it?

-The picture below describes the VGG16 architecture:
+The below picture describes the VGG16 architecture:

 ![alt text][image3]